Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 Where bank statements show the actual euro amount charged (because the bank converted the payment at the point of transaction), the bank's converted euro amount on the statement is acceptable evidence of the euro cost and can be used directly without a separate currency conversion calculation.

-How to claim overseas medical treatment in myAccount
+How to claim overseas medical treatment in the Revenue system

-After converting all foreign currency amounts to euro and assembling the supporting documentation — overseas clinic invoices, Irish consultant referral or confirmation letter, travel and accommodation receipts (for Scenario 1), exchange rate documentation — log in to myAccount at revenue.ie.
-Navigate to PAYE Services → Review your Tax and select the relevant year.
+After converting all foreign currency amounts to euro and assembling the supporting documentation - overseas clinic invoices, Irish consultant referral or confirmation letter, travel and accommodation receipts (for Scenario 1), exchange rate documentation - log in to the Revenue system at revenue.ie.
+Navigate to the PAYE review area → review the tax position and select the relevant year.
 Enter the total qualifying amount under Health Expenses.
 Retain all documentation for six years.

-- ✗Claiming flights and accommodation for dental tourism or elective surgery that was available in Ireland — only treatment costs qualify in Scenario 2.
+- ✗Claiming flights and accommodation for dental tourism or elective surgery that was available in Ireland - only the treatment costs qualify under Scenario 2.
+Travel and accommodation can only be claimed under Scenario 1, where the treatment was genuinely unavailable in Ireland, confirmed by a written Irish consultant letter.

-- ✗Not obtaining a consultant letter confirming unavailability in Ireland before filing a Scenario 1 travel claim — this letter is essential and very difficult to obtain retrospectively.
+- ✗Not obtaining a consultant letter confirming unavailability in Ireland before filing a Scenario 1 travel claim - this letter from an Irish registered consultant is essential and extremely difficult to obtain retrospectively once treatment abroad is completed.

-- ✗Not documenting the exchange rate used to convert foreign currency costs — retain the ECB rate or bank conversion evidence alongside the foreign invoice.
+- ✗Not documenting the exchange rate used to convert foreign currency costs - retain the ECB reference rate or your bank's conversion rate evidence alongside the foreign clinic invoice.
+Revenue requires the euro equivalent to be calculable from the original currency documentation.

 Key Takeaways